-- The ulcer doesn’t clear up or being to show signs of improvement within a couple of weeks.
+- The canker sore doesn’t clear up or being to show signs of improvement within a couple of weeks.

-- The ulcers look unusual or larger than normal.
+- The canker sores look unusual or larger than normal.

-- You are no longer eating because of the ulcer.
+- You are no longer eating because of the canker sore.

 - You have a high temperature or feel more tired than usual.